-When an item is sold, the successful bidder shows his/her Bid Paddle ( Exhibit "J" ) to the Auctioneer's Clerk, who at that time records the price and bidder number on the Salvage Tag of the sold item.
+When an item is sold, the successful bidder shows their Bid Paddle (Exhibit "J") to the Auctioneer's Clerk, who at that time records the price and bidder number on the Salvage Tag of the sold item.

 Merchandise cannot be taken by a customer until full payment is received.

-Auction Sales Reconciliation and Reporting - The Auction Sales Detail Report ( Exhibit "L" ) is generated from the computerized sales system and filed at Finance & Administrative Services.
-The Daily Sales Summary Report ( Exhibit "I" ) is used to reconcile with the money reported on the Daily Sales Collection Form ( Exhibit "F" ).
-The Report of Cash Receipts (ROCR) is then prepared for the bank deposit and credit card settlement.
-Any shortage or overage is reported on the ROCR and notification will be sent to the Manager of Lion Surplus for review.
+Auction Sales Reconciliation and Reporting - The Auction Sales Detail Report (Exhibit "L") is generated from the computerized sales system and filed at Finance & Administrative Services.
+The Daily Sales Summary Report (Exhibit "I") is used to reconcile with the money reported on the Daily Sales Collection Form (Exhibit "F").
+The Cash Deposit Journal Entry is then prepared for the bank deposit and credit card settlement.
+Any shortage or overage is reported on the Cash Deposit Journal Entry and notification will be sent to the Manager of Lion Surplus for review.

 At the end of each month, the Manager of Lion Surplus will review a listing of all sales transactions in the Lion Surplus Tracking System.
-Items will be 'selected' in the system to generate credit to the department based on the account identified on the original Report of Disposition ( DISP ).
+Items will be 'selected' in the system to generate credit to the department based on the account identified on the original Asset Transfer and Retirement Form.
 The selected items will be reviewed by the Financial Officer of Auxiliary & Business Services' delegate and the Director of Procurement Services.
 After the Director approves the selected list of items, a journal voucher will electronically be created that will debit Lion Surplus and credit the department that released the items.

-The Director of Procurement Services will periodically review the appropriate reports from the Lion Surplus Tracking System reflecting price changes and refunds or credits to identify any irregularities or patterns.
+The Chief Procurement Officer will periodically review the appropriate reports from the Lion Surplus Tracking System reflecting price changes and refunds or credits to identify any irregularities or patterns.
 Reports may be requested by various criteria and will tie back to the individual sales transaction.

-Using the information from the Disposal transmittal form, that is provided by Property Inventory, a department within the CCO, the income from the sale of the item(s) are then distributed the appropriate University Department according to BS 15 and to the account number provided on the disposal form.
+Using the information from the Asset Transfer and Retirement Form, the income from the sale of the item(s) are then distributed the appropriate University Department according to BS15 and to the account number provided on the Asset Transfer and Retirement Form.

-Other percentage distributions identified in Policy BS15 are handled by IDCC.
-Salvage and Surplus prepares the IDCC charging 06-033-25, Sales Income (Fund 10050) for the appropriate amount, forwarding it to the department for them to enter the proper budget number for the credit.
+Other percentage distributions identified in Policy BS15 Disposal and Purchase of Obsolete, Surplus or Scrap University-Owned Equipment, Supplies and/or Materials are handled by Journal Entry (JE).
+Salvage and Surplus prepares the JE charging for the appropriate amount, forwarding it to the department for them to enter the proper budget number for the credit.